I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/smclib/ns-smclib-_vendor_attr.md

 #### Length

-Contains the length of the serial number, in bytes, of the connected reader.
+Contains the ANSI-coded name of the vendor.
+Because a length field is provided, no terminating <b>NULL</b> character is necessary.
+This member is required.

 #### Buffer

-A pointer to the serial number of the connected reader.
-This field should only be maintained if the reader allows the serial number to be queried.
-This member is optional.
+Contains the length of the ANSI-coded name of the vendor.
+This member is required.

 `IfdType`